rbind/apreshill/content/blog/2024-02-04-blank-space/index.md

 [sign up for emails from me and my team](https://voltrondata.com/codex) at the bottom of this page) and for my career.

-If you have read The Codex, you might have noticed that we didn\'t name names as authors.
+If you have read The Codex, you might have noticed that we didn't name names as authors.
 This was an intentional design choice --- because we were curating ideas from a collective of experts.
-But I did write The Codex and I\'m really proud of that.
-So in that blank space, I\'ll write my name.
+But I did write The Codex and I'm really proud of that.
+There is a blank space, and I'll write my name :microphone:.

 {{< youtube e-ORhEE9VVg >}}